 - Public Health-Seattle & King County STD Clinic

-- Planned Parenthood of the Great Northwest
+- Planned Parenthood of the Great Northwest and Hawaii

 - Additional providers listed here (via King County’s website)

 Or, contact your health insurance company for a list of providers.